Rio Tinto Group (RIO) Shares Decline Despite Market Challenges

-Rio Tinto Group (NYSE: RIO)’s stock price has decreased by -1.28 compared to its previous closing price of 63.99.
-However, the company has seen a -2.00% decrease in its stock price over the last five trading sessions.
+The stock of Rio Tinto Group (NYSE: RIO) has decreased by -0.85 when compared to last closing price of 62.01.
+Despite this, the company has experienced a -3.49% fall in its stock price over the last five trading sessions.
 MarketWatch.com reported on 11/08/22 that Apple, Pepsi and more big stock names are newest members of group buying ‘greener’ concrete and steel

 Is It Worth Investing in Rio Tinto Group (NYSE: RIO) Right Now?

-Rio Tinto Group (NYSE: RIO) has a higher price-to-earnings ratio of 8.29x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.70.
-Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”
+Rio Tinto Group (NYSE: RIO) has a higher price-to-earnings ratio of 8.07x compared to its average ratio,, and the 36-month beta value for RIO is at 0.70.
+Analysts have varying views on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?